ArneBachmann/sos/README.md

 - Straightforward and simplified semantics for common VCS operations (`branch`, `commit`, integrate changes)

 ### Limitations ###
 - Designed for use by single user, network synchronization is a non-goal.
-Don't attempt to use SOS in a shared location, concurrent access to the repository may corrupt your data, as there is currently no locking in place (could be augmented, but it's a non-goal too)
+Don't attempt to use SOS in a shared location, concurrent access to the repository may corrupt your data, as there is currently no locking in place (could be augmented, but it's currently a non-goal, too)
 - Has a small user base as of now, therefore no reliable reports of compatibility and operational capability except for the automatic unit tests run on Travis CI and AppVeyor

 ### Compatibility ###